Homepage / Buying Guides: Coins / Rounds Guide

-The equation below explains what a 1oz. copper round would be worth if copper was trading for $3.00.
+The following equation shows what a 1oz. copper round would be worth if copper was trading for $3.00 per lb.

-Furthermore, because copper is sold and traded in the Avoirdupois systems of weight, copper rounds should also indicate this system of weight on the round.
+In addition, because copper is bought and sold by Avoirdupois pounds, copper rounds should also indicate this system of weight on the round, as seen circled in red on the round - above.
 (Avoirdupois is pronounced as; a-vo-du-pwa)

-Bullion coins do not come in special packaging or decorated boxes, nor do they have a certificate of authenticity, like their numismatic or collector's version counterparts.
+Bullion coins do not come in special packaging or decorated boxes, nor do they have a certificate of authenticity, like their numismatic counterparts.

 For instance, if you were buying 20 - 1oz.
 American Eagle Silver Bullion Coins they would be delivered to you in a tube of 20.